 Focuses on familiarization with the principles of test design for language instruction at various levels.
 Includes readings in testing theory and opportunities to create and evaluate testing instruments.

 Introduces the International Phonetic Alphabet and covers basic techniques for improving second-language learners' pronunciation, using recording analysis to plan strategies and design materials.

 MTSL 610 Practicum (3 Credits)

 The culminating experience of MA/TESOL study, the Practicum is a 10 to 14 week exercise in applied TESOL.
-Having completed all prerequisites, students are assigned to a Gonzaga University ELL faculty member for the duration of the Practicum.
+Having completed all prerequisites, students are assigned to a Gonzaga University English Language Center faculty member for the duration of the Practicum.
 Following a period of observation, the intern moves to increased levels of responsibility for planning and teaching.